-$0.06 EPS Expected for Angi Inc. (NASDAQ:ANGI) This Quarter

-Brokerages predict that Angi Inc. (NASDAQ:ANGI – Get Rating) will announce earnings per share of ($0.06) for the current quarter, according to Zacks Investment Research.
-Six analysts have made estimates for Angi’s earnings, with the highest EPS estimate coming in at ($0.06) and the lowest estimate coming in at ($0.07).
-Angi also posted earnings per share of ($0.06) during the same quarter last year.
-The business is scheduled to report its next earnings results on Monday, January 1st.
+Equities analysts expect Angi Inc. (NASDAQ:ANGI – Get Rating) to report earnings per share (EPS) of ($0.06) for the current quarter, according to Zacks.
+Six analysts have provided estimates for Angi’s earnings, with estimates ranging from ($0.07) to ($0.06).
+Angi also posted earnings of ($0.06) per share during the same quarter last year.
+The business is expected to report its next earnings report on Monday, January 1st.

-According to Zacks, analysts expect that Angi will report full-year earnings of ($0.21) per share for the current fiscal year, with EPS estimates ranging from ($0.24) to ($0.19).
-For the next year, analysts forecast that the business will report earnings of ($0.15) per share, with EPS estimates ranging from ($0.23) to ($0.05).
-Zacks’ EPS averages are a mean average based on a survey of research analysts that follow Angi.
+According to Zacks, analysts expect that Angi will report full-year earnings of ($0.21) per share for the current financial year, with EPS estimates ranging from ($0.24) to ($0.19).
+For the next fiscal year, analysts expect that the business will report earnings of ($0.15) per share, with EPS estimates ranging from ($0.23) to ($0.05).
+Zacks’ EPS calculations are an average based on a survey of research firms that follow Angi.

-In other news, Director Bowman Angela R. Hicks sold 5,000 shares of Angi stock in a transaction that occurred on Monday, April 18th.
-The stock was sold at an average price of $5.01, for a total value of $25,050.00.
-Following the completion of the transaction, the director now owns 214,941 shares in the company, valued at approximately $1,076,854.41.
-The sale was disclosed in a legal filing with the SEC, which is available through this hyperlink.
-17.40% of the stock is currently owned by company insiders.
+In other Angi news, Director Bowman Angela R. Hicks sold 5,000 shares of the business’s stock in a transaction that occurred on Monday, April 18th.
+The stock was sold at an average price of $5.01, for a total transaction of $25,050.00.
+Following the transaction, the director now owns 214,941 shares of the company’s stock, valued at approximately $1,076,854.41.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+1.80% of the stock is owned by insiders.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Quantbot Technologies LP bought a new stake in shares of Angi in the 1st quarter worth approximately $54,000.
-Oppenheimer & Co.
-Inc. bought a new stake in shares of Angi in the 1st quarter worth approximately $59,000.
-ETF Managers Group LLC bought a new stake in shares of Angi in the 4th quarter worth approximately $68,000.
-Hsbc Holdings PLC bought a new stake in shares of Angi in the 1st quarter worth approximately $75,000.
-Finally, Ensign Peak Advisors Inc bought a new stake in shares of Angi in the 4th quarter worth approximately $76,000.
+Hedge funds have recently bought and sold shares of the stock.
+Cubist Systematic Strategies LLC increased its holdings in shares of Angi by 390.8% during the 3rd quarter.
+Cubist Systematic Strategies LLC now owns 86,868 shares of the technology company’s stock worth $1,072,000 after acquiring an additional 69,168 shares during the last quarter.
+Citigroup Inc. grew its holdings in Angi by 10.6% in the 3rd quarter.
+Citigroup Inc. now owns 22,844 shares of the technology company’s stock valued at $282,000 after buying an additional 2,187 shares in the last quarter.
+General American Investors Co.
+Inc. grew its holdings in Angi by 24.9% in the 4th quarter.
+General American Investors Co.
+Inc. now owns 1,002,225 shares of the technology company’s stock valued at $9,230,000 after buying an additional 200,000 shares in the last quarter.
+Parnassus Investments LLC grew its holdings in Angi by 7.3% in the 3rd quarter.
+Parnassus Investments LLC now owns 12,285,593 shares of the technology company’s stock valued at $151,604,000 after buying an additional 831,977 shares in the last quarter.
+Finally, Boyar Asset Management Inc. grew its holdings in Angi by 21.4% in the 4th quarter.
+Boyar Asset Management Inc. now owns 140,378 shares of the technology company’s stock valued at $1,293,000 after buying an additional 24,764 shares in the last quarter.
 17.23% of the stock is currently owned by institutional investors and hedge funds.

 Angi Inc connects home service professionals with consumers in the United States and internationally.
 Its Angi Ads business, which connects consumers with service professionals for local services through the Angi nationwide online directory of service professionals in various service categories; provides consumers with valuable tools, services, and content, including verified reviews, to help them research, shop, and hire for local services; and sells term-based website, and mobile and digital magazine advertising to service professionals, as well as provides quoting, invoicing, and payment services.